Valerioageno/kingpin-react-form/README.md

 ## Features

 - 🪶 Super light-weight - Zero dependencies
-- 🌲 Tree shakable [🚧 WIP]
+- 🌲 Tree shakable
 - 🎯 Top rendering performance
 - 😎 Declarative and easy to read
 - 🔫 Battle tested
 - 🔌 Pluggable/Extensible
 - 🔖 Design System ready
+- ⚙️ Native Typescript types

 ## In few lines

-Former is a form library that aims to make the writing of forms on React easy like writing them directly on the HTML.
+Kingpin is a form library that aims to make the writing of forms on React easy like writing them directly on the HTML.

-To do it Former let each input to be just declared and enhance the [Single Responsibility Principle](https://en.wikipedia.org/wiki/Single-responsibility_principle) of each element (each input field take care just of it self).
+To do it Kingpin let each input to be just declared and enhance the [Single Responsibility Principle](https://en.wikipedia.org/wiki/Single-responsibility_principle) of each element (each input field take care just of it self).